-Be careful with plastic or metal pots and containers as they conduct heat more readily then ceramic or clay pots.
+Be careful with plastic or metal pots and containers as they conduct heat more readily than ceramic or clay pots.

-If they pots heat up too much in the sun they this increases evaporation from the soil and can cause parsley to turn yellow.
+If the pots heat up too much in the sun this increases evaporation from the soil and can cause parsley to turn yellow.

 Plant parsley in a good size pot or container with lots of compost and water regularly and your yellow parsley can start to recover from dehydration over the next few days.

 Aphids cause drooping leaves and stems: